akshadjaiswal/Namaste-JavaScript/README.md

 # Episode 2 : Execution & Call Stack

+When a JS program is ran, a global execution context is created.
+- The execution context is created in two phases.
+- Memory creation phase - JS will allocate memory to variables and functions.
+- Code execution phase.

 # Episode 3 : Hoisting

 # Episode 4 : Functions and Variable Environments